robocorp/example-web-store-work-items/README.md

 ]
 ```

-Each `payload` section in the generated output JSON file corresponds to one work item.
+Each section having the `payload` and `files` attributes in the generated output JSON file corresponds to one work item.

 ## Control room setup